uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/introduction.rst

 classification, and regression algorithms, as well as association rules discovery.

 The Services component includes classes and utilities used across Data Management and Algorithms components.
-These classes enable memory allocation, error handling, and implementation of collections and shared pointers.
-A collection enables storing different type of objects in a unified manner.
+These classes enable memory allocation, error handling.